9 Naive Bayes Classifier

 \[ \begin{cases} H_0: \text{The proportions of marital categories are the same in both sets.} \\ H_a: \text{At least one of the proportions is different.} \end{cases} \]

-Since the p-value exceeds \(\alpha = 0.05\), we fail to reject \(H_0\).
+Since the p-value exceeds \(\alpha = 0.05\), we do not reject \(H_0\).
 This suggests that the marital status distribution is statistically similar between the training and test sets, indicating that the partition preserves the key structure of the dataset.

 In contrast, when applying kNN to this dataset (see Chapter 7), it would be necessary to scale numerical variables and encode categorical variables.
 These considerations are explored further in this chapter’s exercises.